STRESS Lab

 Research

-Research conducted in the STRESS Lab aims to explain why individuals with a history of traumatic exposure are more likely to experience substance-related harm.
-We use this knowledge to develop and evaluate culturally responsive and trauma-informed approaches for substance-related harm.
+Research conducted in the STRESS Lab aims to explain why individuals with lived experiences of trauma are more likely to use substances and experience substance-related harm.
+We use this knowledge to develop and evaluate culturally responsive and trauma-informed approaches for addressing substance use.

 Transdiagnostic Mechanisms Underlying Co-morbid PTSD-SUD